bonestructure/ux/intro/welcome.md

 All shipmates are encouraged to contribute to areas of this Playbook where they feel the detail is weak.
 Just keep in mind a couple of guidelines:

 * We're not trying to write the most comprehensive guide to UX ever.
 Where others have explained things better, link to their resources or reading, and offer a summary.
 * Try to be as lean and practical as possible in your suggestions.
-There are lots of big, heavy UX guides--the Playbook should be a lot more practical than these.
+There are lots of big, heavy UX guides--the UX Playbook should be a lot more practical than these.